How we commission homelessness prevention services.

 Supported accommodation for families

-We commissioned supported accommodation for homeless families through an open Framework agreement.
-The current framework ends 31st March 2022.
+We commission supported accommodation for homeless families through an open Framework agreement.

 We are seeking both new and current Registered Providers who can provide additional accommodation and support to apply through https://procontract.due-north.com/Login Go to https://procontract.due-north.com/Login (opens new window) .